rubenmesserschmidt/blendai-docs/docs/source/preferences.rst

 =======

 Here you find your current credit balance.

+Get Credits
-   - **Get Credits**: Add more credits to your account.
+   Add more credits to your account.
 This will open a new browser window to the BlendAI product page where you can purchase more credits.

+Redeem Recharge Code
-   - **Redeem Recharge Code**: Redeem a recharge code you received when purchasing credits.
+   Redeem a recharge code you received when purchasing credits.
 This will add the credits to your account. .. important:: Recharge Codes are interchangeable and can be used by anyone.
 Do not share these codes with anyone you do not trust.

 Settings